Mooy1/InfinityLib/README.md

 # InfinityLib
-A shaded library for slimefun addons that adds a bunch of useful stuff.
+A shaded library for Slimefun addons which adds a bunch of useful classes and utilities.

 [![Release](https://jitpack.io/v/Mooy1/InfinityLib.svg)](https://jitpack.io/#Mooy1/InfinityLib)